Computer Incident Response Team (CIRT) Process

 The CIRT process begins when a system administrator reports a possible security incident.

-• Investigates the extent and type of occurrence and determines, possibly with disk imaging and analysis, if it is a security incident.
-If it is, the team contacts law enforcement, UC San Diego's Campus Counsel, and appropriate campus executives.
+- Investigates the extent and type of occurrence and determines, possibly with disk imaging and analysis, if it is a security incident.
+If it is, the team contacts appropriate campus executives, and may contact law enforcement, UC San Diego's Campus Counsel, Privacy, Compliance, Registrar, Risk and others depending on if protected data is involved.

-• Works with the system administrator and law enforcement to collect proper evidence, in keeping with the UC Electronic Communications Policy (ECP), and determines the impact of the incident.
+- Works with the system administrator to collect proper evidence, in keeping with the UC Electronic Communications Policy (ECP), and determines the impact of the incident.

-• Meets with CIRT and law enforcement to generate an official report for UC San Diego's top management.
+- Meets with CIRT to generate an official report for UC San Diego's top management.
 The report outlines the type and extent of the incident and lists actions required and recommended to mitigate future incidents.

-4. Cleaning up and restoring the system: This process begins after the official report is filed.
+- Cleaning up and restoring the system: This recovery process begins after notification of the official report.

 For more information, contact IT Services Security at security@ucsd.edu.